Gramercy Pictures: History

+Origins

 Gramercy Pictures was formed on May 20, 1992 as a joint venture between PolyGram Filmed Entertainment and Universal Pictures.
 Gramercy Pictures released its first film, the Mario Van Peebles western Posse, on May 14, 1993.

-On January 11, 1996, PolyGram brought the 50% stake owned by Universal thus assuming full control of Gramercy.
+On January 11, 1996, PolyGram bought the 50% stake owned by Universal thus assuming full control of Gramercy.
 The distributor also had box office hits in 1994's Four Weddings and a Funeral, 1996's Fargo and 1997's Bean.
 Several Gramercy releases of the 1990s have grown in stature to become cult classics in the present day: The Big Lebowski, Dazed and Confused, Clay Pigeons and Mallrats.
 In addition, 1995's The Usual Suspects won two Oscars, for Best Original Screenplay (Christopher McQuarrie) and Best Supporting Actor (Kevin Spacey).

-When Seagram acquired PolyGram on May 22, 1998, the latter was merged and folded into Universal; as a result, it reacquired Gramercy as it controlled Universal.
-In turn, Seagram sold the bulk of the PolyGram film library titles released up until March 31, 1996 to Metro-Goldwyn-Mayer in 1999, and later on, it sold Gramercy and another specialty division, October Films, to Barry Diller's USA Networks, which merged both companies into USA Films.
+When Seagram acquired PolyGram on May 22, 1998, PolyGram was merged and folded into Universal; as a result, it reacquired Gramercy as it controlled Universal.
+In turn, Seagram sold the bulk of the PolyGram film library titles released up until March 31, 1996 to Metro-Goldwyn-Mayer (MGM) in 1999, and later on, it sold Gramercy and two other specialty divisions, Interscope Communications and October Films, to Barry Diller's USA Networks, which merged all three companies into USA Films.
 USA Films was then merged with Universal's own art-house division, Universal Focus, and transformed into Focus Features in 2002 after Vivendi Universal acquired USA Networks from Diller.

-Revival
+Relaunch and second closure

 On May 20, 2015, Focus Features announced that the Gramercy label has been revived to release action, horror and sci-fi genre films.
 Its first release was Insidious: Chapter 3 on June 5, 2015.
-The revived label was later shut down following the box office failure of Ratchet & Clank.
+The revived label was later phased out again following the box-office failure of the film adaptation of Ratchet & Clank (2016) and a shift from genre films by Focus Features.

 Filmography

+Focus Features and Universal Pictures own the distribution rights to Gramercy's films unless otherwise mentioned.